 When you think about achieving career success, you need to think outside the box.
 Keeping up-to-date technically is one area where you'll be expected to be professional adept, but also take time to focus on the non-technical elements of your skill set.
 Focus on communication, emotional intelligence, and adaptability - these are just as likely to get you noticed, if not more so.

 Which leads us on nicely to upping your skills.
 If you're looking for something that will set you apart from the crowd, ICAS has a range of CPD opportunities and support available for you.
 Our lead training partner BPP Professional Development has designed an exclusive introductory CPD welcome offer for newly-qualified ICAS members, to help support you with developing your core skills.
 The offer includes:

 - A free online NQ course pack

 - 50% discount off your first face-to-face or Online Classroom Live course booking*

-And for all members we have free resources such as webinars and video updates for quick and easy development.
-And there's even a host of careers focussed content to keep you motivated and inspired.
+And for all members we have free online resources such as webinars and video updates for quick and easy development.
+And there's even a host of careers focused content to keep you motivated and inspired.